 How to Place a Hold Mail Request

 There are three ways to place a mail hold through USPS:

-If you know in advance that you'll be away from your apartment for a while, you can drop by your local post office to set up the mail hold or set it up online.
+- At the post office.
+If you know in advance that you'll be away from your apartment for a while, you can drop by your local post office to set up the mail hold.

-The Postal Service's Hold Mail service is free, and there's no limit on the number of times you can use it each year.
-If you're expecting something important while you're away and need to check whether it arrived, having the post office hold your mail is probably not the best option for you.
+The USPS Hold Mail service is free, and there's no limit on the number of times you can use it each year.
+However, if you're expecting something important while you're away and need to check whether it has arrived, having the post office hold your mail is probably not the best option for you.

 Instead, consider having your local post office temporarily forward your mail or asking a neighbor to collect your mail until you return.

 In addition to the following reminders, you can check the USPS FAQ page or call USPS Customer Service at 1-800-275-8777 for more mail hold information.